- Admissions Home

 A five-member Admissions Committee makes final decisions on acceptance for admission into the next fall's entering class.
 The Committee is comprised of three full-time faculty members, the Assistant Dean for Admissions, and one third-year law student elected by the student body.
-The Committee begins reviewing files near the end of the Fall semester; however, in many instances, a final decision is not made until early May.
+The Committee begins reviewing files near the end of the Fall semester; however, in some instances, a final decision may not be made until early May..
 The Dean of the School of Law is not part of the process for admissions but is informed of the outcomes and is actively involved in recruiting admitted students.

 The Admissions Committee considers quantifiable factors (LSAT and grade point average) and non-quantifiable factors (letters of recommendation, personal statement, extracurricular activities, public and community service, and work experience) in making decisions.
 Interviews are not part of the School of Law’s admissions process.
 Any information that an applicant wishes the Committee to consider when making the admission decision needs to be included in the application.
 A substantial preference is given to New Mexico residents.
 The Committee also recognizes that special pre-law programs for minority and disadvantaged applicants provide valuable information about an applicant’s ability to succeed in law school, and participation in such programs is taken into account.

-Please see the Application Process section to review UNM’s application requirements, timeline, and checklist.
+Please see the Application Requirements and Deadlines section to review UNM’s application requirements, timeline, and checklist.

 Applicants will receive email notification when their applications have been received.
 They will also receive instructions on how to view and monitor their admissions file on-line.